Alex313031/gn-xp/docs/reference.md

        "//foo/bar/*"  (all targets in any subdir of //foo/bar) "./*"  (all targets in the current build file or sub dirs)

-  Any of the above forms can additionally take an explicit toolchain.
+  Any of the above forms can additionally take an explicit toolchain in parenthesis at the end of the label pattern.
 In this case, the toolchain must be fully qualified (no wildcards are supported in the toolchain name).

-    "//foo:bar(//build/toochain:mac)"
+    "//foo:bar(//build/toolchain:mac)"
         An explicit target in an explicit toolchain.

     ":*(//build/toolchain/linux:32bit)"